-Permit Part Submittal or Completion Frequency Due Date Submit to: ^a Appendix A, 3.2 Discharge Monitoring Report (DMR) Monthly Must be postmarked or submitted electronically on or before the 20th day of the following month.
-Visit http://dec.alaska.gov/water/Compliance/permittee.html for current compliance submittal information.
-Compliance 1.5 Annual Water Quality Monitoring Summary Annually Submitted by March 1 st of each year for the previous year's data.
-Permitting 2.1.1 Quality Assurance Project Plan (QAPP) 1/permit cycle Within 60 days after the effective date of the final permit Permitting 2.2.2 Written notification that the Best Management Practices (BMP) Plan has been developed and implemented 1/permit cycle Within 60 days after the effective date of the final permit Permitting 2.2.4.3 Written certified statement that BMP Plan has been reviewed Annually Initial statement within six months after submittal of BMP Plan Permitting Appendix A, 1.3 Application for Permit Reissuance 1/permit cycle 180 days before expiration of the final permit Permitting Appendix A, 3.4 Oral notification of noncompliance As Necessary Within 24 hours from the time the permittee becomes aware of the circumstances of noncompliance Compliance b Appendix A, 3.4 Written documentation of noncompliance As Necessary Within 5 days after the permittee becomes aware of the circumstances Compliance
+Permit Part Submittal or Completion Frequency Due Date Submit to 1.3.4.3 Written notification of exceeding the Whole Effluent Toxicity (WET) trigger As Necessary Within 2 weeks of receiving the test results Permitting ^a 1.5 Annual Water Quality Monitoring Summary Annually Submitted by March 1 st of each year for the previous year's data.
+Permitting ^a 2.1 Written notification that the Quality Assurance Project Plan (QAPP) has been developed and implemented 1/permit cycle Within 60 days after the effective date of the permit Permitting ^a 2.2.2 Written notification that the Best Management Practices (BMP) Plan has been developed and implemented 1/permit cycle Within 90 days after the effective date of the permit Permitting ^a 2.2.4.2 Written certified statement that BMP Plan has been reviewed Annually Submitted by January 31 st Permitting ^a Appendix A, 1.3 Application for Permit Reissuance 1/permit cycle 180 days before expiration of the permit Permitting ^a Appendix A, 3.2 Discharge Monitoring Report (DMR) Monthly Postmarked or submitted electronically by the 20 th day of the following month [Visit http://dec.alaska.gov/water/Comp liance/permittee.html for current compliance submittal information.]
+Compliance ^b Appendix A, 3.4 Oral notification of noncompliance As Necessary Within 24 hours from the time the permittee becomes aware of the noncompliant circumstances Compliance ^b Appendix A, 3.4 Written documentation of noncompliance As Necessary Within 5 days after the permittee becomes aware of the noncompliant circumstances Compliance ^b b.
+Compliance address - Department of Environmental Conservation, Division of Water, Compliance Enforcement Program, 555 Cordova St., Anchorage, Alaska 99501 c.
+Oral notifications must be reported to the Department's noncompliance reporting hotline: 1-907-269-4114 (from Alaska) or 1-877-569-4114 (nationwide).